 You can use AND CO to keep track of your project deadlines, paid and unpaid invoices, expenses, and overall income.
 Track time on your projects and turn this tracked time into invoices in seconds.
 Put together proposals and contracts that help you win jobs and cover yourself.
 This is the all-in-one app you need to run your own freelance business, and with its intuitive UI and beautiful design, you’ll at least get your admin done from an aesthetically-pleasing app (no spreadsheets here).

-Web designers and game designers can’t go past Flare, a brilliant browser-based tool that makes it super easy to animate and design vector art.
+Web designers and game designers can’t go past Rive, a brilliant browser-based tool that makes it super easy to animate and design vector art.
 Use it to create sophisticated interactions, animated icons, onboarding screens, game characters, and anything else that needs the added flair (pun intended) of a little movement.

 The program lets you work in real-time with assets that run in your final product so that you don’t have to redo that work in code.